Joey Chestnut: Personal life

 Chestnut proposed to his longtime girlfriend Neslie Ricasa just before defending his title in the 2014 Nathan's competition.
 They split up in early 2015, prior to their scheduled wedding date.

 After breaking his own record and earning his 14th Nathan's Hot Dog Eating Contest title in 2021, the National Bobblehead Hall of Fame and Museum released a limited edition bobblehead featuring Chestnut.

 Chestnut's mother, Alicia, died in 2022, just days before he won his 15th Nathan's Hot Dog Eating Contest title.

-Chestnut resides in Westfield, Indiana.
+Battery charges

+In March 2026, Chestnut was cited for slapping a man at an Indiana bar and was charged with misdemeanor battery.
+Two months later, Chestnut pled guilty to the charge of misdemeanor battery and received 180 days of probation.

 Business endeavors

 In 2010, Chestnut accepted an offer from Pepto-Bismol to promote and participate in four competitive eating contests, paying him $10,000 for each event.

 In 2018, Chestnut launched his first company featuring a line of condiments which includes two mustards (Deli Style Picnic Mustard and Spicy Brown Firecracker Mustard) and ketchup called Classic Boardwalk Coney Sauce.

 In 2022, Chestnut signed with Everest Talent Management.
 The company has secured him promotional deals with Dude Wipes, Raising Cane's Chicken Fingers, Wonderful Pistachios, and Pepsi.

 In 2024, Chestnut signed a sponsorship deal with Impossible Foods, a plant-based food company, to promote their new vegan hot dog ahead of the summer.
 As a result of the partnership, he was banned from that year's Nathan's Hot Dog Eating Contest.